-Copy as text vs copy with media (Pro)
+Copy text vs copy media (Pro)

 How media handling works